-Well-constructed and durable.
+Well constructed and durable.
 Steady and stable.
-Tracks in a straight line, even when paddling heavily.
+Tracks in a straight line, even when paddling hard.
 Lightweight.

 The seat is a little on the narrow side, and you may want to upgrade it with better cushioning.

 Some buyers found this kayak to be a little too small.
-Seat is on the hard/uncomfortable side.
+Seat is on the hard and uncomfortable side.

 The seat has minimal padding and could offer more support.
-Lacks scupper/drainage holes in the bottom.
+Lacks scupper or drainage holes in the bottom.

 Whether you go on long kayaking adventures or you merely want a simple vessel for a bit of fun on the water, a sit-on-top kayak will serve you well.